nimirz/FilmAnts/README.md

 # FilmAnts
 We are recording using [OAK-D cameras](https://shop.luxonis.com/products/1098obcenclosure) which are powerful cameras that allow us to run neural networks on board.
 There are 3 cameras on the device: a central 4K color camera, plus left and right 720p mono cameras that enable depth perception.
 This script allows you to do a basic 1080p recording using the central camera and control the camera settings using keystrokes.
-For more information check out the DepthAi [documentation](https://docs.luxonis.com/en/latest/).
+For more information check out the DepthAI [documentation](https://docs.luxonis.com/en/latest/).

 ## Getting Started:
 1. Clone this repository to the computer you will be recording from.